raspberrypilearning/mapping-data/en/step_2.md

 --- collapse ---
 ---
-title: I am getting a message that the csv file is 'not defined'
+title: I get a message that the csv file is 'not defined'
 ---

 Check your call to `load_data()` to be sure that the name of the file is a string.